 Working photographers can apply for a grant.

 The Aftermath Project is offering a US$25,000 grant for photographers who tell the other half of the story of conflict.
-This year's grant will focus on 1492/1619 American Aftermaths.
+The grant focuses on the 1492/1619 American Aftermaths.

 Photographers from underrepresented communities are encouraged to apply.
 Full-time students are not eligible.